blaylockbk/Herbie/docs/user_guide/grib2.rst

    curl --range ######-###### >> outFile.grib2

 For Herbie to download a subset of the file, this index file must exist on a remote server.
 Without the index file, it is impossible to know the byte range for each variable.
-If the index files do not exists, ask the data provider to generate the inventory files and host them on the remote server.
+If the index files do not exist, ask the data provider to generate the inventory files and host them on the remote server.
 The wgrib2-style index files can be created using wgrib2 with the following command:

 .. code-block:: bash